Afzal-exe/cloudxBigdata/cloudxBigdata/emr.md

 ---

-# Page 2 — Architecture Overview
+# Lab 2 — Architecture Overview

 ## Components used